davidwong19/cronos-sentiment-analyse/README.md

 To install all the required packages needed for our scraper, open a terminal where you cloned this repository and paste following command:
 - `pip install -r requirements.txt`

-All the scraped reviews are written to an CSV file.

 ## 2. sources used to create dataset 'reviews_cronos_groep.csv'

-- indeed
-- glassdoor
+- Indeed
-- googl maps review
+- Glassdoor
+- Google Maps Reviews
+- Beyond Gaming
-- beyondgaming
+- Facebook
-- facebook
+- Stepstone

-We made an scraper for Glassdoor and Indeed. sources like facebook, stepstone and  beyondgaming we used a chrome extention  called 'instant data scraper' and for the google maps review we used a site called 'https://botster.io/registration'.
+We made an scraper for Glassdoor and Indeed.
+Sources like facebook, stepstone and  beyondgaming we used a chrome extention  called 'instant data scraper' and for the google maps review we used a site called 'https://botster.io/registration'.

+## 3. Sentiment Analysis

-## 3. folders
+## 4. folders

  1. code for datavisualisatie folder